Angel Yin: Amateur career

-Yin won the 7–8 year old Junior World Golf Championships, won the California State Women’s Amateur as a 12 year old and again as a 14 year old, was the youngest player at the 2011 U.S. Women's Amateur, was co-medalist at a U.S. Women's Amateur, and was the youngest player in the field at the 2012 Women’s U.S. Open (also the second youngest in history).
+Yin won the 7–8 year old Junior World Golf Championships, won the California Women's Amateur Championship as a 12 year old and again as a 14 year old, was the youngest player at the 2011 U.S. Women's Amateur, was co-medalist at a U.S. Women's Amateur, and was the youngest player in the field at the 2012 U.S. Women's Open (also the second youngest in history).

 In 2015, she competed in the Junior Solheim Cup.

 Professional

 Yin posted five top-5 finishes in 2017.
 Her "powerful swing and ebullient personality" brought her attention from Juli Inkster, U.S. Solheim Cup captain, who named Yin as a captain's pick for the 2017 Solheim Cup.
 She became the youngest player on either team.
 She scored 1.5 points out of 3 matches.
 On December 9, 2017, she won the Omega Dubai Ladies Classic for her first professional victory.
 Yin started off the 2019 season tying for fourth in the ISPS Handa Women's Australian Open on February 27, 2019.

+At the 2023 Buick LPGA Shanghai in her 159th start, Yin finally broke through for her first win on the LPGA Tour defeating Lilia Vu in a playoff, with Yin birdieing the first extra hole.
+Earlier in the year, Vu defeated Yin on the first playoff hole at the Chevron Championship.
+In 2025, she won Honda LPGA Thailand victory for the second LPGA title.

-Personal
+Personal life

 Yin was born and raised in Los Angeles, California.
 Her mother, Michelle Liu, a businesswoman who immigrated to the U.S. from China, caddied for Yin when she was still an amateur.
 Yin attended Arcadia High School, but finished her diploma online.